 |XML Generator||Active / Connected||It reads data from one or more ports and returns XML|

-If you want to save the above specified Informatica Transformations List in your Mobile then use below image
+If you want to save the above specified list of Informatica Transformations in your Mobile then use below image

 Thank You for Visiting Our Blog